Badwater Salt Flat Trail (-282 ft)

 Overview

-This short, easy walk goes out onto the Badwater Salt Flats, where, at -282 ft, you can stand at the lowest point in the Western Hemisphere.
+The short, easy Badwater Salt Flat Trail goes out onto the Badwater Salt Flats, where, at -282 ft, you can stand at the lowest point in the Western Hemisphere.
 The walk is entirely smooth and level (except for walking down from the parking lot).
 Merely walking for 10 minutes out onto the salt gets you past where most people stop and where there are some amazing pressure ridges and cracks in the salt, and some stunning views of the mountains around the valley.
 The summit of Telescope Peak, just across the valley, stands more than 11,300 ft above you, and the Black Mountains (behind the trailhead) rise some 6,000 ft directly out of the salt.

 Link to map.